dhanya-boby/opennms-tutorials-1/session4/Exercise-4-1.md

 The SQL is actually a JDBC query where each `?` mark is substituted with a value.

 The first value is the `nodeid` of the node creating the event.
-The `matches=".*"` allows us to use a regular expression to only match certain values of nodeid.
+The `matches=".*"` allows us to use a regular expression (sometimes referred to as a `regex`) to only match certain values of nodeid.
-In this case all values of nodeid are matched so we are looking for the interface on this node.
+In this case the regex `.*` means that all values of nodeid are matched so we are looking for the interface on this node.

-The second value will be the contents of the parameter (varbind) which gives the ifIndex of the link that has gone down
+The second value will be the contents of the parameter (varbind) which gives the `ifIndex` of the link that has gone down

 In this case we are using a regular expression to extract the last number characters from the .1.3.6.1.2.1.2.2.1.1.nn oid.
-The last number `nn` will be the ifIndex we can use to look up the snmpInterface table.
+The last number `nn` will be the `ifIndex` we can use to look up the opennms `snmpInterface` table.

 > **Regular Expressions (regex)**
 > Regular expressions are a sequence of characters that forms a search pattern to find one or more sequences of characters in a text string